hoonzis/KoExtensions/README.md

 	self.expensesPerMonth(totalPerMonth);
 }
 ```
-- Hisotgram chart has some additional properties which can be used to vizualize the statisticial distribution, using either Mean or Median and standard variance or MAD (Median absolute deviation)
+- Histogram chart has some additional properties which can be used to visualize the statistical distribution, using either Mean or Median and standard variance or MAD (Median absolute deviation)

 [histogram]: http://hoonzis.github.com/KoExtensions/img/histogram.PNG
 ![alt text][histogram]